Educator Resources

 All entries, regardless of category include a written component, known as the "process paper" which discusses the reasoning behind the project, the research process and the significance of the topic to the theme.
 Students must also prepare and submit an annotated bibliography.

 Participation in History Day encourages students to study the past in an active and dynamic way, developing skills that can be applied in all facets of their lives.
-Not only do they learn the value of deep, critial reading, but they learn how to analyze evidence, interpret data, draw conclusions, and communicate their claim.
+Not only do they learn the value of deep, critical reading, but they learn how to analyze evidence, interpret data, draw conclusions, and communicate their claim.